Learn the most common dog health problems your pup might encounter so you can be proactive in maintaining your dog’s optimal health.

 Otitis Externa (Ear Infection)

-The second most common medical condition affecting dogs and cats in the study is otitis externa, or inflammation of the outer ear and ear canal; its prevalence has increased 9.4% in dogs and 34% in cats since 2006.
-According to the report, it’s significant because it’s common and can become a chronic condition, which is expensive to treat, and uncomfortable for your pet.
+While there has been a 6.4% decrease in the prevalence of otitis externa (inflammation of the outer ear and ear canal) since the 2011 study, it’s still a prevalent condition with 12.9 cases per 100 dogs.
+It remains very common in some breeds, particularly Golden Retrievers with 1 in 4 and Labrador Retrievers with 1 in 5 receiving the diagnosis.
+The condition common can become chronic, which is expensive to treat, and uncomfortable for your pet.
 Worse yet, if left untreated, the infection can spread further into the ear and eventually lead to hearing loss.

 Prevention: Weekly ear cleaning (particularly for dogs that love to swim or spend time outdoors, and those with longer floppy ears) and other preventive care techniques your vet may recommend as needed.